-Granite State is an interstate natural gas transmission pipeline company, operating 87 miles of underground gas transmission pipeline primarily located in Maine and New Hampshire.
-Granite State provides Northern Utilities with interconnection to major natural gas pipelines and access to domestic natural gas supplies in the south and Canadian natural gas supplies in the north.
-Granite State had operating revenue of \$4.0 million for 2010.
+Granite State is an interstate natural gas transmission pipeline company, operating 86 miles of underground gas transmission pipeline primarily located in Maine and New Hampshire.
+Granite State provides Northern Utilities with interconnection to major natural gas pipelines and access to North American pipeline supplies.
+Granite State had operating revenue of \$4.6 million for 2011.
 Granite State derives its revenues principally from the transportation services provided to Northern Utilities and to third-party marketers.